redaikidoka/ebfm/working.md

 git push

-# update stuff

-npm update
-bower update

-# gulp!
+# gulp! - compile, run and watch the project
-gulp server
+gulp